 SEBI Grade A Exam Centres

-Since the SEBI Grade A examination is also held in the online mode, various examination centres are allocated where this online facility is provided.
-The exam centres for SEBI Grade ‘A’ will be confirmed once the official notification of the same gets released and they will be updated here immediately.
+Since the SEBI Grade A examination is held in online mode, various examination centres are allocated.
 Once you are allocated a particular centre, no request to get it changed will be entertained.
 Though you are given a choice to select your exam centre, SEBI reserves the right to change, cancel or add more centres in the list of exam centres at its discretion

 |S. No.||State/ UT||Centre|